 Angioplasty, as well as stent placement, temporarily opens up the narrowed blood vessel, but has no effect on the cholesterol buildup inside the wall of the blood vessel.
 Hence, after an angioplasty, if appropriate drug therapy is not instituted to treat the disease process inside the wall of the blood vessel, it will shut down again.
 An angioplasty is a temporary fix.
 It must be followed by aggressive drug treatment of the underlying disease process.

-Risk For A Heart Attack in Diabetics Even After Bypass Surgery
+Heart Disease in Diabetes Even After Heart Bypass Surgery

 An acute heart event, such as chest pain, brings patients to the hospital and to the likely diagnosis of a narrowing of the coronary arteries.
 Usually, they undergo angioplasty, stent placement, and/or heart bypass surgery.
 These procedures are only temporary solutions to relieve an acute emergency situation and don’t treat the underlying cause of the problem: Insulin Resistance Syndrome.
 Unfortunately, even at this stage, most patients are not diagnosed with Insulin Resistance Syndrome.
 Patients think their problem is fixed and they’ll be fine as long as they eat right, and take their drugs to lower cholesterol.